 The spinning reel you use should also match the size of the river and the size of the fish.

-The importance of float rods in Steelhead fishing cannot be overemphasized.
+The importance of float rods in steelhead and trout fishing cannot be overemphasized.
 You use the rod to get a good presentation and fight big fish so the rod is important for your float fishing success.

 To increase your chances of success on the river, you want to ensure that your float rod has the right length, power, and stiffness for where you intend to fish and the size of the fish you fish for.

-Generally, when float fishing in Pennsylvania rivers, whether for centerpin or using a spinning reel, long rods between 10 to 14 feet are best, and my go-to size is 13 feet.
+Whether for centerpin or using a spinning reel, long rods between 10 to 14 feet are best, and my go-to size when I am guiding is 13 feet.
 I will even use long 10-foot rods in small streams less than 15 feet wide.

-The size of the river you’ll be fishing will determine the length of your rod in many cases.
+The size of the river you’ll be fishing will determine the length of your rod.
 However, the long rod improves your presentation by enabling you to keep the line up and off the water.

 The long rod also protects light leaders, which are often necessary on most Pennsylvania rivers.
 A general rule is the larger the river, the longer the rod.